OctopusSamples/StepPackage-HelloWorld/README.md

 ### `executor.ts`

 Targets perform a health check to validate their inputs and check the state of the system they represent.
-This health check is performed by the function exposed by the `executor.ts` file.
+This health check is performed by the function exported by the `executor.ts` file.

 The example below prints some text to the log during a health check, and will always pass, meaning the target is always healthy: